ortus-docs/cachebox-docs/cache_reporting/README.md

 <img src="../images/cachemonitor.jpg">

 That's it!
-You basically import the tag library from */coldbox/system/cache/report* or */cachebox/system/cache/report* and then use the monitor tag to render out the monitor.
+You basically import the tag library from */cachebox/system/cache/report* and then use the monitor tag to render out the monitor.
 What's cool about the monitor is that it is completely skinnable.
 Please see the CacheBox Report Skins for more information.
 Let's check out the attributes for this custom tag:

 |Attribute|Type|Required|Default|Description|
 |--|--|--|--|--|